cdecker/lightning-integration/README.md

 This will run the tests until a failure would be recorded and start the python debugging console instead.
 In the console you have a python REPL that has access to the context of the current test, and you can interact with the clients via the RPCs to gather more information about what is going wrong.

+## Workarounds

+The following changes to the default configuration are used to ensure compatibility.
+Possibly the default configurations should be compatible, but that is not always possible to do in a timely fashion.

+ - c-lightning:
+   - `--cltv-final` is set to 8 (while default is 6) because of the final hop delta enforcement by eclair (see issue #16)
+ - lnd
+   - `--bitcoin.defaultremotedelay=144` since c-lightning will not allow large `to_self_delay`s (see lightningnetwork/lnd#788 and ElementsProject/lightning#1110)